Human Rights: Workplace Health and Safety

 - Identify and analyze human rights laws relevant to health and safety programs at the worksite.

-- Acquire the skills necessary to develop safety programs that adhere to the requirements of the Human Rights Law.
+- Develop skills necessary to develop safety programs which adhere to the requirements of Human Rights Law.

-- Understand how to communicate and interact effectively with the regulators, including Occupational Health and Safety and the Alberta Human Rights Commission.
+- Learn how to communicate and interact effectively with the regulators, including Occupational Health and Safety and the Alberta Human Rights Commission.

 This course has no prerequisites